frnkly/react-native-tutorial/README.md

 # First things first

 This tutorial is split up into modules, each taking roughly 30 to 60 minutes to complete.
-You'll find the list of modules at the end of this page.
+You'll find all the modules at the end of this page.

 ## What are we building?

-We're going to build an Android or iOS app _with our bear hands_ :bear:.
+We're going to build an Android or iOS app _with our bear hands_. :bear:

 ## What will we learn?